undertext/undertext.github.io/_posts/2018-08-08-learn-some-bash-by-adding-git-branch-name-to-bash-prompt.md

 IF statement
 ============
-But we also want to display round braces around current git branch and only when our branch output is not empty.
+But we also want to display round braces around current git branch name and only when our branch output is not empty.
 We need some conditional statement for this functionality.
 Here is the syntax:

 {% highlight bash %}